The application round for visits in 2024 is now open.

 The proposal for the visit should include all of the following three goals:

 - Initiating and/or advancing collaboration between the Finnish home and U.S. host institution and cooperation between Finland and the U.S. in the specific research area

-- Sharing information about Finnish-U.S. Fulbright grant opportunities both while in the United States as well as at the home institution in Finland
+- Sharing information about Finnish-U.S. Fulbright grant opportunities both while in the U.S. as well as at the home institution in Finland

 Examples of activities for the visit may include making contacts, launching collaboration projects, negotiating contracts, attending conventions and conferences, and conducting research.
 Please note that the grant is not awarded solely for attending a conference.
 Teaching is possible as well (teaching cannot be the primary purpose of the grant), but candidates need to be aware that for teaching purposes a visa is required and it is the grantees’ own responsibility to obtain a visa.
 The goals of the visit must be realistic in view of the proposed length of the visit.